rduplain/memo/startups-for-people-with-problems.md

 > **All these years, "capital" hiding in plain sight.**

-At every round of funding (commonly: seed [sometimes called "angel"], A, B, C, ...), there is a balancing act in raising the right amount of capital.
+At every round of funding (commonly: seed [sometimes called "angel"], A, B, C, ...), there is a balancing act to raise the right amount of capital.
 You want to balance valuation with runway.
 The CEO has a responsibility to shareholders to maximize the value of existing shares.
 In a few words, take a good deal (and make revenue a top priority).
 But with an acceptable level of risk.
-If you do not raise enough money (the runway), then the company could go out of business or be in a vulnerable position for future investment, leading to a down round in which shares are purchased a value lower than the previous round.
+If you do not raise enough money (the runway), then the company could go out of business or be in a vulnerable position for future investment, leading to a down round in which shares are purchased a value lower than the previous round (... which is _not good_).

-The seed round is often called the angel round, because the amounts (10s or 100s of thousands) are more appropriate to individuals of high net worth than to institutional firms ("VCs").
+The seed round is often called the angel round, because the amounts (10s or 100s of thousands) are more appropriate to individuals of high net worth ("angels") than to institutional firms ("VCs").

 If you would like to raise money from friends and family, you can certainly do so.
-Tell them they will lose their money and see if they still want to do it.
+Tell them that they will lose their money and see if they still want to do it.
 Turns out, they will.
 Their goal is to support you, not a return on investment.
 Note that the [SEC has an opinion about who can invest](https://www.investopedia.com/terms/a/accreditedinvestor.asp).